 In the AUD/JPY chart below, you can see how the inverse head and shoulders pattern was formed after a bearish trend and include the left and right shoulders and the head bottom level.
 As soon as the price breaks above the neckline level, a new bullish trend starts.

-With the above in mind, the next steps can help you in identifying and using the inverse head and shoulders pattern in forex trading:
+With the above in mind, the next steps can help you in identifying and using the inverse head and shoulders pattern:

 - Identify three bottom levels after a downward trend that include left shoulder, head, and right shoulder